On the large-scale geometry of graph braid groups via cubical structures: Bunches of grapes

 \section{Bunches of grapes}

 In this section, we introduce an infinite family of graphs, called \emph{bunches of grapes} \(\graf\), which includes both trees and the elementary bunches of grapes defined in \Cref{definition:FreeGroupCase}.
-Our motivation is to identify graphs belonging to the class \(\grapegraph'\) appearing in \Cref{Thm:SubclassdefiningQII}.
-More precisely, we seek graphs satisfying the following properties: \begin{itemize} \item they lie in the subclasses \(\graphs_{(2)}\) or \(\graphs_{(3)}\) from \Cref{definition:up2hierarchy}; \item their discrete \(2\)-configuration spaces satisfy the conditions of \Cref{Lem:UP_2One-ended}. \end{itemize} For the second requirement, \Cref{Ex:diamM_graf=1} provides a sufficient condition.
+Our motivation is to identify graphs belonging to the class \(\graphs'\) appearing in \Cref{Thm:SubclassdefiningQII}.
+More precisely, we seek graphs satisfying the following properties: \begin{itemize} \item they belong to the subclasses \(\graphs_{(2)}\) or \(\graphs_{(3)}\) from \Cref{definition:up2hierarchy}; \item their discrete \(2\)-configuration spaces satisfy the standard intersection property (due to \Cref{Lem:UP_2One-ended}). \end{itemize} For the second requirement, \Cref{Ex:diamM_graf=1} provides a sufficient condition.

-A key structural feature of bunches of grapes is that all cycles are attached along a tree (the \emph{stem}); this tree-like organization of cycles leads to refined structural properties for the associated graph \(2\)-braid groups.
+A key structural feature of bunches of grapes is that all cycles are attached along a tree; this tree-like organization of cycles leads to refined structural properties for the associated graph \(2\)-braid groups.